-Do not pick up a cup from the cup holder or put a cup in the holder while you are driving, as this may distract you and lead to an accident.
+- Do not pick up a cup from the cup holder or put a cup in the holder while you are driving, as this may distract you and lead to an accident. - Take care not to spill a beverage on the shift lever/select lever or any switch(es) in the adjacent area.
+If the beverage is spilled, it may cause a malfunction of the shift lever/select lever and/or switch(es).